nazo21/anote-proposed-research_idea/anote_research-code/README.md

 ## Disclaimer

-piVoT is a research and educational tool.
+The current demo is a research and educational tool.
 It is **not** a substitute for professional clinical judgment.
 Always have a licensed clinician review AI-generated notes before use in patient care.